TosbackCgusBridge-Bot/CGUs-versions/Citizensbank/Privacy Policy.md

 *   Security, Privacy &.
 Legal
 *   About our Ads

-© Copyright 2012 Citizens Financial Group.
-All rights reserved.
+© Copyright 2012 RBS Citizens Financial Group, Inc. All rights reserved.
 Citizens Bank is a brand name of RBS Citizens, N.A. and Citizens Bank of Pennsylvania.
 Deposit accounts held at RBS Citizens, N.A. and Citizens Bank of Pennsylvania are separately insured.